Building Loading – Wind Load

 best describes the building – review the flow charts found in the “Levels of Wind Enclosure…” link, and/or

 seek Engineering Assistance if unsure.
-This option determines the net Wind

-loading on a building depending on the presence of permanent Framed Openings or
+the presence of permanent Framed Openings or Wall Openings.
+Wind pressures for a Partially Enclosed

-its own definitions for Wind Enclosure; reference the applicable building code.
-The Solidity
+Enclosure; reference the applicable building code.
+The Solidity Ratio % field is active

-Ratio % field is active for IBC 2018 with Partially Enclosed input only;
+for IBC 2018 with Partially Enclosed input only; seek Engineering Assistance

 Levels of Wind Enclosure